 Types of Shear Connections

-Angle Connections are L-shaped brackets that hold the parent and child member together.
+Angle Connections are L-shaped brackets that hold the parent and child members together.
 The connection can have either one L-shaped bracket on one side or two brackets on both sides.
-Having two brackets (double angle connections), increases the rigidity of the connection but makes its stronger in resisting shear forces.
-The most common configuration of angle connections are that two sides of the connection are bolted the use of bolts reduces the cost.
+Having two brackets (double angle connections), increases the rigidity of the connection but makes it stronger in resisting shear forces.
+The most common configuration of angle connections is that two sides of the connection are bolted the use of bolts reduces the cost.

 Single Plate Connection

 Much like the angle connections, the Single Plate Connection uses a single plate to hold together the two members.
 It can be welded or bolted to the child member but is welded to the parent member.
 As it is welded to the parent member, it normally is more costly to use a single plate connection than an angle connection.